aungyelin/aungyelin/README.md

 <br />

-I am [Ye Lin Aung](https://www.yelinaung.site/), a passionate mobile developer with nearly 3 years of experience in developing the quality apps natively and hybrid.
+I am [Ye Lin Aung](https://www.yelinaung.site/), a passionate mobile developer with 3 years of experience in developing the quality apps natively and hybrid.
 Skilled in software architecture, reactive programming, custom views, and experience development and maintenance of high-quality apps for high-placed businesses.

 <br/>
 <p align="left">